An English Teen, Circumcised in the USA

 "I am...was...it's raining."
-Simon moved to peer out of window and Luke tried to ignore him, going back to his re-read of 'The Prisoner of Azkaban'.
+Simon moved to peer out of window and he tried to ignore him, going back to his re-read of 'The Prisoner of Azkaban'.

-It would be Christmas soon and he kind of missed Christmas in England, although perhaps it was still the idea of Christmas that he missed.
-And the Pantomime.
-‘It's behind you!’, they would all squeal, seated up in ‘the gods’.
+It would be Christmas soon and he kind of missed Christmas in England, although perhaps it was still only the idea of Christmas that he missed, too.
+A proper Christmas with stuff like going to the Pantomime.
+‘It's behind you!’, they would all squeal from where they were seated up in ‘the gods’.
 He missed that.

 And snow.
-That was the big thing for ANY kid - would it snow on Christmas day?
-They’d all used to hope so but, of course, near London, it hardly ever did.
-Snow was even less likely, near Atlanta!
+That was the big thing for ANY kid.
+Would it snow on Christmas day, was the big question.
+They’d all used to hope so, and it usually did up north in Scotland, but near London, it hardly ever did.
+And having to clear snow off the drive was even less likely near Atlanta!